0Nguyen0Cong0Tuan0/A-Sarcasm-Detector-Using-Embeddings/README.md

-#  Sarcasm Detector Using Embeddings
+#  A Sarcasm Detector Using Embeddings

 ##  Overview
 This project focuses on **building a sarcasm detector** using **word embeddings**.
 The goal is to **assign numerical values** to words based on their occurrence in **sarcastic or realistic headlines**, allowing us to computationally establish sentiment.